 There is no government funding for fares to the AIU.
 Particularly where asylum seekers are newly arrived in the UK, and may be confused, disoriented and understanding little English, making this journey successfully is very problematic.

 There is no rule laying down a maximum period within which an asylum claim must be registered, after the authority has first been notified of the claim.
 Appointments for the screening interview are usually fixed within one or two weeks after the telephone call, but a 2017 inspection showed that screening officers struggle to meet their targets.
+Whilst those targets are no longer applied, an inspection published in 2021 found that officers reported feeling ‘relentless pressure’ and stretched to the limit’.
+The same inspection found inconsistencies in approach between different sections of the Home Office and decision makers reporting incomplete screening records which hindered their ability to prepare the consideration of the claim.
 A person who claims asylum on being arrested or detained or during detention is not taken to the AIU but may be screened in detention or at a regional office or even in a police station.
 The screening interview in such a case is carried out by an immigration official, not a police officer, but information disclosed during a police interview under caution may be disclosed to the asylum authorities.